 - How can I change my major or degree program?

-- How do I take a leave of absence?
+- How do I apply for a Medical Leave of Absence?

 - What must I do for graduation?

 - What is the difference between a full-time (FT) and part-time (PT) student?

 ACADEMIC STANDARDS QUESTIONS

 - What is the minimum Grade Point Average (GPA) I must maintain?